This is the basic information you need about APES math on the AP® Exam.

 Read this post for some practice problems.

-• One FRQ is Half Math.
-You have four FRQs in 90 minutes.
-Question #2 will have math quesitons for half the FRQ.
+- One FRQ is Half Math.
+You have three FRQs in 90 minutes.
+Question #3 will have math questions for half the FRQ.
 Over the years, the math has gotten easier on the FRQ, but this has not increased the national pass rate.
-To practice, go to the College Board’s website and print out some FRQ #2s from previous years.
+To practice, go to the College Board’s website and print out some FRQ #2s (before 2020) and FRQ #3s (2020 and later) from previous years.
 Then, go to this playlist on Youtube to help solve the problems.

-• Students MUST Show Work on FRQs.
-NO WORK=NO CREDIT, even if correct.
+- Students MUST Show Work on FRQs.
 Units in set-up and in answer.

 You can pass the AP® Exam without doing any of the math, BUT this is a gamble and you need to know everything else really, really well.